 You can ask for a paid or unpaid leave during the pandemic and your employer is obliged to allow that if you:

 - are pregnant or in an advanced stage of in-vitro treatment;

 - are a mother/single father/adoptive parent of children under 12 or, regardless of age - children with disabilities;

 - have permanently reduced working capacity of 50 % or more;

 - have the right to be protected in case of dismissal (e.g. you are suffering from an illness such as ischemic heart disease, active form of tuberculosis, oncological disease, occupational disease, mental illness and diabetes);

-As of 2021, you have the right to use 60 days of unpaid leave which will be recognized as length of work experience (трудов стаж/trudov staj).
+In 2021 and 2022, you have the right to use 90 days of unpaid leave which will be recognized as length of work experience (трудов стаж/trudov staj).

 If you are quarantined because of Covid-19 and you cannot work

 There is no self-quarantine in Bulgaria and you cannot just stop working because you are afraid you may get sick.
 Your quarantine has to be assigned by your doctor and the Regional Health Inspectorate.
 Your doctor will issue you a sickness certificate, which you must present to your employer.
 You are entitled to compensation for the time of your quarantine.